My World Tour

 The My World Tour was the debut concert tour by Canadian singer Justin Bieber.
 It is Bieber's first concert tour which supports his two-part debut EP and debut studio album My World (2009) and My World 2.0 (2010).
 The tour was officially announced on March 16, 2010, a week before My World 2.0 was released.
 The tour has multiple legs with the supporting acts of Mindless Behavior, Sean Kingston and Jessica Jarrell on North American dates and pop girl group The Stunners also joined the tour for the first twenty dates.
 Jasmine Villegas joined the tour as the opening act for the second leg.
-The first leg of the tour is estimated to have grossed $35.6 million post inflation.
+The first leg of the tour is estimated to have grossed US$35.6 million post inflation.
 The tour grossed over $53 million worldwide according to Jeetendr Sehdev of The Guardian.

 Announcement

 The tour was officially announced on March 16, 2010, a week before the release of his debut studio album, My World 2.0.
 In an interview with the Houston Chronicle, when asked about what fans could expect on the tour, Bieber stated, "I want to show that I love to perform.
 There are going to be some cool tricks, some electronic things that haven't been seen before, for sure."